Cable Analysis

 As the ducts were not perfectly arranged in a trefoil layout throughout the cable routes, thermal analysis for different configurations was carried out to make sure the cables would meet the requirements without overheating.

-PSE2 has initially proven that the original 630mm2 Aluminium cables were suitable for the application and cables capable with higher rated ampacity were required.
+PSE2 has initially proven that the original 630mm2 Aluminium cables were unsuitable for the application and cables capable with higher rated ampacity were required.
 In order to utilize the existing ducts, copper conductors (3×1c 300 mm2 triplex, two per circuit) were proposed.
 Using the IEC 60287 method, it was shown that the proposed circuits were capable of carrying the required ampacity without overheating.